Scientific Name

 This easy-care plant doesn't want a lot of water.
 Allow the soil to dry out before you give it another drink.
 Keep the soil completely dry in winter.
 These cacti need a well-drained soil mix with small gravel added to ensure drainage.

 Myrtillocactus are semi-hardy.
-Ensure that your cactus is not exposed to temperatures below 25 °F (-4 °C), or it may die.
+Ensure your cactus is not exposed to temperatures below 25 °F (-4 °C, or may die.
 Nevertheless, it is good advice never to let the nighttime temperatures fall below 50 °F (10 °C).

 Feed your Myrtillocactus monthly in spring and summer using special cactus food.